getlantern/www.getlantern.org/README.md

 https://&lt;somenewversion&gt;-dot-getlanternhr.appspot.com/.

-Once version is set how you want it, and you have a successful build in the "dist" directory, run "appcfg --oauth2 update ."
+Once version is set how you want it, and you have a successful build in the "dist" directory, run "appcfg.py --oauth2 update ."
 The files in "dist" will be uploaded to production.
 Once uploaded, open a browser to the newly deployed version to make sure everything looks good on the production server.